iamandrii/time_on_profile_picture_telegram/README.md

 All changes should be made in `config.py`.
 Short explanations of the fields are given using comments in the file

 ## Default Font
-Font, that is used as a default one, is "DS-Digital" by Dusit Supasawat, you can find it here: https://www.dafont.com/ds-digital.font
+Font, that is used as a default one, is ["DS-Digital" by Dusit Supasawat](https://www.dafont.com/ds-digital.font).